valkey-io/valkey-doc/docs/reference/cluster-spec.md

 ### Replica migration algorithm

-The migration algorithm does not use any form of agreement since the replica layout in a Redis Cluster is not part of the cluster configuration that needs to be consistent and/or versioned with config epochs.
+The migration algorithm does not use any form of agreement since the replica layout in a Valkey Cluster is not part of the cluster configuration that needs to be consistent and/or versioned with config epochs.
 Instead it uses an algorithm to avoid mass-migration of replicas when a master is not backed.
 The algorithm guarantees that eventually (once the cluster configuration is